Lumeo

 No

-tweakcn never emits info / success / warning / positive, so they keep Lumeo's defaults.
+tweakcn never emits info / success / warning / positive / rating (or their -light / -text variants), so they keep Lumeo's defaults.
 Override the --color-* directly if a recolored palette clashes.

 Demo: a shadcn palette driving Lumeo